-A site host is the owner or occupant of land on which an electric vehicle charging station is built.
+A site host is the owner or occupant of land on which an electric vehicle (EV) charging station or electric mobility charging hub is built.
 Site hosts represent a variety of industries and land use types, including:

 - Tourist destinations and public lands;

-- Businesses and institutions, such as hotels, shops, universities, and restaurants;
+- Businesses and institutions, such as offices, hotels, shops, universities, and restaurants;

 - Transportation facilities, such as airports and fleet depots; and